The Great Terror (book): Reception, impact, and debates

 Other historians, such as Stéphane Courtois and Steven Rosefielde, agree with Conquest and maintain their original, higher estimates, while Robert Gellately put more recent estimates at 10–20 million.
 Among other authors published by the popular press who agree with Conquest's estimates are Stalin biographer Simon Sebag Montefiore, perestroika architect and former head of the Presidential Committee for the Rehabilitation of Victims of Political Repression Alexander Nikolaevich Yakovlev, and the director of Yale University's Annals of Communism series Jonathan Brent.
 Historian Dmitri Volkogonov, who was special adviser for defence issues to the Russian President Boris Yeltsin until 1994, is also broadly in agreement with Conquest.
 In 1997, Conquest stated: "We are all inclined to accept the Zemskov totals (even if not as complete) with their 14 million intake to Gulag 'camps' alone, to which must be added 4–5 million going to Gulag 'colonies', to say nothing of the 3.5 million already in, or sent to, 'labour settlements'.
 However taken, these are surely 'high' figures."
 In the preface to the 40th anniversary edition of The Great Terror (2007), Conquest wrote: "Exact numbers may never be known with complete certainty, but the total of deaths caused by the whole range of Soviet regime's terrors can hardly be lower than some fifteen million."

+Publication history

+The 1968 first edition begins with a Preface, and closes with seven Appendices and a "Biographical Note".

+It was published in 1971 by Penguin under their "Pelican" imprint, with an additional Preface.

+A "Revised Edition" was published in 1973, retaining the prefaces and adding a third, "Preface to the Present Edition".
+This edition also adds an "Addendum".

+It was republished in 1990 with a new Preface.
+The Appendices and Biographical Note are removed.
+The text was substantially revised, and the Epilogue ("Heritage of Terror", revised) has a second section, "The Terror Today".

+The 1990 edition was reissued in 2008 as the "40th anniversary" edition, with a new Introduction.

+The "50th anniversary" edition was published in 2018, after Conquest's death, with a Foreword by Anne Applebaum, and keeping the 2007/8 Introduction.
+There is a new Acknowledgements section at the end, between the notes and the bibliography, and an "Additional select bibliography for 2008 edition".